-Based on the analysis of a corpus of African cosmogonic ('creation') myth as attested in historical times, the present argument is an attempt to write a coherent world history of mythology along strict methodological lines of empirical enquiry.^{1,2}
+Based on the analysis of a corpus of African cosmogonic ('creation') myth as attested in historical times, the present argument is an attempt to write a coherent world history of mythology along strict methodological lines of empirical enquiry.
+12

 Subsaharan Africa has usually been left out from comprehensive intercontinental myth comparisons,3 for a number of practical scholarly reasons (to which we might add another likely reason, notably the hegemonic ethnocentrism of the North Atlantic region).
 Deriving from practically illiterate traditions, the construction of an African mythological corpus appears highly artificial - especially since dominant approaches to African religion have stressed ritual's praxeological microdramatics over the in vitro logocentric verbality of myth.
 The available African material tends to be fragmentary, heterogeneous, often poorly collected and poorly published, and rather inaccessible to non-Africanists.
 It often appears to be contaminated with Islamic, Christian, and general West- or South Asian influences, which may be held to obscure what may be assumed to be older, presumably more original and local layers.
-Africanists have gone on to concentrate on more topical subjects, seeking to debunk modern myths with their respective disciplines' North Atlantic rationality rather than studying old myths whose logic leaves them confused confronting them with forms of African pre-modernity which political correctness has a problem appreciating.
-It is mainly in certain do-mains, widely apart, that African myths still manage to captivate Africanist researchers: political history and legitimation, African literature, the analysis of cosmologies informing present-day daily and ceremonial life, African philosophy, and rock art studies.
-A number of salient themes have been recognised in African myths, such as stories on the origin of death, and more in general cosmogonic or creation stories, on which the present study will concentrate.
+Africanists have gone on to concentrate on more topical subjects, seeking to debunk modern myths with their respective disciplines' North Atlantic rationality rather than studying old myths whose logic leaves them confused - confronting them with forms of African pre-modernity which political correctness has a problem appreciating.
+It is mainly in certain domains, widely apart, that African myths still manage to captivate Africanist researchers: political history and legitimation (see below), African literature, the analysis of cosmologies informing present-day daily and ceremonial life, African philosophy, and rock art studies.
+A number of saliant themes have been recognised in African myths, such as stories on the origin of death, and more in general cosmogonic or creation stories, on which the present study will concentrate.

 Now that the past two decades' concerted efforts (by geneticists, linguists, archaeologists, anthropological comparativists, and myth analysts) is beginning to yield an increasingly coherent and convincing long-range picture of intercontinental population movements, cultural flows, exchanges and feed-backs with a time depth of tens of thousands of years and more, it is time that Africa's myths are reconsidered from this perspective.
-All the more so, because the African continent plays a pivotal role in the geneticists' reconstructions, not only as the original cradle of humankind perhaps 4 million years ago, but as the cradle of Anatomi-
+All the more so, because the African continent plays a pivotal role in the geneticists' reconstructions, not only as the original cradle of humankind perhaps 4 million years ago, but as the cradle of Anatomically Modern Humans (subsequently spread across the globe as a result of the 'Out of Africa' movement, ca. 140,000 BP), and as the scene of considerable reimmigration from Asia in far more recent periods.